gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 been doing!"

 Thomas sighed.
 "Saints save me from the half-clever.
-Yes, conceivably, I might---*might*---be able to use it that way.
+Yes, conceivably, I might–*might*–be able to use it that way.
 But why would I want to?
 Being your captain interests me rather less than being a stable boy."